eth-act/zkevm-book/src/introduction.md

 ## Scaling Naively
 One might think that increasing the block gas limit would immediately solve Ethereum’s scalability issues: more gas per block means more transactions, which means higher throughput.
 However, recall that all validators must re-execute the block to verify its correctness within the fixed duration of a slot.
-Raising the gas limit increases the computational load on validators.
+Raising the gas limit naively increases the computational load on validators.
-At some point, this becomes unsustainable, especially if we want to keep validator hardware requirements modest to maintain decentralization.
+One way to address this is by requiring validators to have more powerful hardware.
+However, this approach has limits: if hardware demands become too high, it raises the barrier to entry for validators, undermining decentralization.

 Thus, a fundamental bottleneck in Ethereum’s scalability is that *every validator must re-execute every transaction*.

 ## zkEVMs to the Rescue